find your perfect postgrad program

 What Are The Key Differences Between Undergraduate & Postgraduate Studies?

-When considering a postgraduate course there are a few differences between studying at an undergraduate level and what is expected as a postgraduate.
-The key difference between undergraduate and postgraduate studies is the increased focus and specialisation that a postgraduate course will have on a subject.
+When considering a postgraduate course, there are a few key differences between undergraduate and postgraduate studies to take note of.
+The main difference is probably the increased focus and specialisation that a postgraduate course will have on a subject.

 Level of expertise

 The key difference between undergraduate and postgraduate degrees is that postgraduate degrees will involve a higher level of expertise in the topic than undergraduate degrees.

 The experiences that students are expected to bring to a postgraduate course will vary with the subject, but the vast majority of courses expect everyone to have completed an undergraduate degree.
 Many students will also have a wealth of work experience to draw on.

 A postgraduate course will be a much deeper analysis and involve detailed study of the subject rather than covering the broader themes that an undergraduate degree would cover.
 Students should come away from a postgraduate course with a strong understanding and the specialist knowledge to be considered an expert or specialist in that field.